-Related policies: Flexible Fridays, Early Friday Release, and Summer Schedule Policy; Guidelines for Intermittent Remote Work; Guidelines for Adjusting Work Schedules; COVID-19 Vaccine and Booster Policy and related forms to request an ADA or Primary Caregiver Accommodation; Disability and Accommodations Policy.
+Related policies: Telecommuting Programs and Early Friday Release Policy; Guidelines for Intermittent Remote Work; Guidelines for Adjusting Work Schedules; Disability and Accommodations Policy.

-Scheduled Review Date: May 2023 (President and Dean's Office)
+Scheduled Review Date: May 2024 (President and Dean's Office)

 A. Policy Statement

 Telecommuting and remote work allows employees to work from an alternative workplace instead of their primary location at Southwestern Law School.